keithfma/uncertaintext/README.md

 to specially-tagged HTML elements when included in a webpage.
 This repo also includes a simple example website to show off the basic functionality.

+## Developer Notes

+Modules can't be served from the filesystem, so to view the example page, run:
+`python3 -m http.server example.html`